SHaroonShah/Readme-Developers-Hub---Production/docs/📊 Additional services guides/additional-services-user-guides/hurricane-commerce-services/harmonized-system-codes-hs-codes.md

 > 📘 *Note*
 >
-> *For more information on how to use this API service, refer to the[Commodity Code Validation](https://docs.intersoftsapient.net/reference/post_v4-getcommoditycodevalidations) block of the **API References** section.*
+> *For more information on how to use this API service, refer to the [Commodity Code Validation](https://docs.intersoftsapient.net/reference/post_v4-getcommoditycodevalidations) block of the **API References** section.*